Improving the Culture of Safety

 Our Department of Pathology and Laboratory Medicine uses sophisticated computer technology called data mining to predict outbreaks before they occur.
 This permits us to take the necessary actions to minimize the effect.

 Another use of state of the art technology to reduce infections is the screening of all patients upon admission or pre-operatively for staphylococcus aureus (S. aureus), a common and potentially fatal organism.
-A pilot program established in the Orthopedics Department screened patients pre-operatively.
+A pilot program established in the Orthopaedics Department screened patients pre-operatively.
 Patients testing positive are treated with a topical ointment.
 Post-operative infections were reduced from four percent to one percent, saving patients from potentially serious infections.

 Improving Medication-Use Safety